Vasu-Macharla/Netflix--/README.md

 # Netflix--
-his GitHub repository contains a Netflix clone code, which aims to replicate the popular streaming platform's user interface and functionalities.
+This GitHub repository contains a Netflix clone code, which aims to replicate the popular streaming platform's user interface and functionalities.
 The clone code is developed using modern web technologies such as ReactJS, HTML, CSS